Overview

 Why is this important?

-One of crypto's many promises is a decentralized financial system, but today the majority of crypto trading volumes are on centralized exchanges (CEXs).
-These exchanges have custody of user funds, charge predatory fees, and their incentives are not aligned with their users.
+One of crypto's core promises is an open financial system, but much of crypto trading still depends on centralized exchanges and closed infrastructure.
+Those systems custody user funds, charge opaque fees, and are not always aligned with their users.